Hofls/useful-info/cookbooks/computer-science/algorithms.md

     * Solve small instances of problem manually, save expected values in unit tests
     * Identify all edge cases, write tests for them
     * Implement solution (possibly starting with pseudocode)
-        * Don't think about optimizations yet, just solve the problem in any way
+        * Don't think about optimizations yet, just solve the problem in any way (naive/brute force)
 * Improvements:
     * Optimize solution
+        * Use prototype to test optimized solution (via unit tests)
+        * If unsure - generate big amount of input data (e.g. millions of random numbers), check if algorithm processes it instantly
     * Refactor code